LingyunXiong/LingyunXiong.github.io/index.markdown

 ## **Research topics**
 - Sex differences in the mouse kidney
-- Mathematical and physiological modeling of the nephron
+- Mathematical modeling of the nephron physiology
 - Network and dynamical modeling of mammalian transcriptome during cell fate transition
 - Comparative studies of mammalian physiology